 Prime Minister Narendra Modi inaugurated the Subhas Chandra Bose Museum at Red Fort on Wednesday to mark the legendary freedom fighter’s 122nd birth anniversary.
-Making a brief tour of the Netaji Museum, Modi said that he was hopeful that it would “deepen the
+Making a brief tour of the Netaji Museum, Modi said that he was hopeful that it would “deepen the between our glorious history and our youth as well as add to the patriotic among citizens”.

 Museum for the forgotten hero